-Respecting others is the first step to becoming a successful, well-liked person, which is one of many reasons why we encourage it in our students.
-Our Orlando private school located in the Catholic Diocese of Orlando is more than a place to learn; it’s a community.
+St. Charles Borromeo, an Orlando Catholic school located in the Diocese of Orlando, is more than just a place to learn; it’s a community.
 Our staff is committed to proclaiming the Gospel Message of Jesus Christ.
 We believe in teaching the whole child and want students to love learning, helping them grow into well-rounded, contributing members of society.
 Learn more about us by contacting us here.